peer-open-source/xara-docs/source/user/manual/analysis/constraint/lagrangeMultipliers.rst

 Lagrange
 ^^^^^^^^

-This command is used to construct a LagrangeMultiplier constraint handler, which enforces the constraints by introducing Lagrange multipliers to the system of equation.
-The following is the command to construct a plain constraint handler:
+A *Lagrange* constraint handler enforces the constraints in a model by introducing Lagrange multipliers to the system of equation.

 .. function:: constraints Lagrange <$alphaS $alphaM >